h4ckyou/h4ckyou.github.io/posts/articles/posts/tripple-whammy.md

 So we know that this query function can be used to access internal service running and we can only make use of it only if we know the `SECRET` value

+Because we can access internal service with this we have a Server Side Request Forgery (SSRF) vulnerability

-Ok the bug here is pretty straight forward
+Back to the `server.py` file, the bug there is pretty straight forward

 There's an XSS vulnerability in the `/` route